Hasini92607/Restaurant-Website/README.md

 # Restaurant Website Template

-#### A landing page template for a restaurant, Anita's Kitchen.
+#### A landing page template for a restaurant website.
 It employs the use of HTML, CSS and Javascript to build it

 ## Description